carbon-language/carbon-lang/flang/docs/Extensions.md

   that can hold them, if one exists.
 * BOZ literals can be used as INTEGER values in contexts where the type is
-  unambiguous: the right hand sides of assigments and initializations of INTEGER entities, and as actual arguments to a few intrinsic functions (ACHAR, BTEST, CHAR).
-BOZ literals are interpreted as default INTEGER when they appear as the first items of array constructors with no explicit type.
+  unambiguous: the right hand sides of assigments and initializations of INTEGER entities, as actual arguments to a few intrinsic functions (ACHAR, BTEST, CHAR), and as actual arguments of references to procedures with explicit interfaces whose corresponding dummy argument has a numeric type to which the BOZ literal may be converted.
+BOZ literals are interpreted as default INTEGER only when they appear as the first items of array constructors with no explicit type.
 Otherwise, they generally cannot be used if the type would not be known (e.g., `IAND(X'1',X'2')`).